 how long do they last?

 These jalapeño cheddar biscuits will keep for 1 to 2 days at room temperature.
 To store them longer, keep in an airtight container for up to a week in the refrigerator.

 what should I serve these with?

 For me, the classic serving option is always salted butter!
 However these are also great as the bread for sandwiches, eggs benedict, with gravy, and so much more.
-If you love the sweet, spicy, and savory combo, I love slathering them with salted butter and some strawberry rhubarb jam!
+If you love the sweet, spicy, and savory combo, I love slathering them with salted butter and some strawberry rhubarb jam or cranberry jam!